 Long faces tend to suit beards that are fuller at the sides and shorter at the chin.
 Grow a Gandalf and all you’ll do is make your face look even longer.
 Goatees are good too but, again, don’t let them grow too long at the chin.

-If your face is more or less oval shaped you’ve lucked out and can pretty much rock any facial hair style – from a modest goatee to a full on Seasick Steve.
+If your face is more or less oval shaped you’ve lucked out and can pretty much pull off any facial hair style – from a modest goatee to a full on Seasick Steve.
 We’re jealous.

-Long, thick and bushy, the full beard is the statement piece of facial hair styles, requiring chutzpah to carry off.
-Although they look low maintenance they require TLC and a raft of tools and products to help them look their best.
+Long, thick and bushy, the full beard is the statement piece of facial hair styles, requiring confidence to carry it off successfully.
+Although they seem low maintenance they actually require TLC and a raft of tools and products to help them look their best.

 A full beard can suit anyone as long as you remember that long beards elongate thin faces and bushy, wide ones make round, square or oval faces appear rounder.
 They’re especially good at softening angular jaw lines (just keep the sides slightly shorter than the chin) and are great for balding guys as they draw attention away from your pate.